19 results found

 Visitors are invited to immerse themselves in a hot bath of Atlantic Seawater infused with hand harvested seaweed and enjoy Ireland's oldest spa treatment at Connemara Seaweed Baths in Leenane, County Galway.

-Delphi Adventure Resort and Spa is a 4oo – acre adventure resort with a stunning four star hotel, award – winning Spa with a conference centre.
+Delphi Resort is a 300 – acre adventure resort with a stunning four star hotel, award – winning Spa with a conference centre.
 Set in the breath taking Delphi Valley on the Wild Atlantic Way, Green Way and Blue Way.

 Killary Harbour is a fjord located in the west of Ireland in the heart of Connemara which forms a natural border between counties Galway and Mayo